lordfpx/AB-mediaQuery/README.md

 import abMediaQuery from 'ab-mediaquery';
 ```

-Built version are also available in the `dist` folder if your are not using a bundler.
+If you need a built version, it's in the `dist` folder.

 Init the script with:

 ```js
 AB.plugins.mediaQuery({
   bp: {